 You still may not physically appear pregnant to other people, but you definitely are beginning to notice several changes.
-It may be that you are experiencing mood swings, and/or you may notice an increase in heartburn and feeling more bloated.
-These are common complaints of pregnancy.
+You may experience mood swings, heartburn, and feeling more bloated.
+These are common discomforts during pregnancy.

-Preventing heartburn is the best way to deal with it!
-You can avoid heartburn by eating smaller meals throughout the day versus eating three larger meals at typical mealtimes.
+Preventing heartburn is the best way to deal with it.
+You can avoid heartburn by eating smaller meals throughout the day instead of eating three larger meals.
 You can also prevent heartburn by avoiding lying down after meals and avoiding spicy or greasy foods.

 Pregnancy Week 9: What is happening with your baby?

-While your baby is still extremely small, he/she is now ready for rapid weight gain.
-The baby is beginning to look more like a little person since the embryonic tail is completely gone by week 9.
+While still extremely small, your baby is now ready for rapid weight gain.
+Your baby is beginning to look more like a little person since the embryonic tail is completely gone by week 9.
 The eyelids are fully formed, have fused shut, and will open again during week 28.

-All the baby’s joints such as the knees, elbows, shoulders, ankles, and wrists are working and allowing the baby to move about freely within the amniotic sac.
-Your baby’s heart began beating around day 24, but now his/her heart has divided into four chambers, and the valves are beginning to develop.
-Your baby can also make a fist, and he/she may begin sucking his/her thumb.*
+All the baby’s joints, including the knee, elbow, shoulder, ankle, and wrist joints, are working and allowing the baby to move about freely within the amniotic sac.
+Your baby’s heart began beating around day 24.
+Now the heart has divided into four chambers, and the valves are beginning to develop.
+Your baby can also make a fist and may begin sucking his/her thumb.